-On top of the Biscoff shortbread is a thick layer of finely sliced pears, with a touch of seasoning and sugar, and a bit of instant tapioca to help thicken things up.
+On top of that is a thick layer of finely sliced pears, with a touch of seasoning and sugar, and a bit of instant tapioca to help thicken things up.

-Besides, how can you beat streusel topping?
-It’s just so crunchy and delicious.
+And since we skipped the pie crust bottom, why not use a crumble to top these pear pie bars?
+It’s just so tasty!
 The thick dollops of streusel on these bars are everything that a streusel should be.
 Sweet and crisp, with just a touch of chewiness.

 But it doesn’t stop there.
 Oh no, it just can’t stop there.
 A generous drizzle of cookie butter takes these bars totally over the top into sweet perfection.